How to Make Honey Sticks (with Pictures)

 Why would anyone want to go to the trouble of making honey sticks at home?
 Honestly, they do require some time and effort.
 It is the appeal of knowing for sure that your sticks (sometimes called “honey straws” are filled with only pure raw honey.

-Just understand that most of them contain other additives and flavors beyond those that can from a beehive.
+Of course, nothing is wrong with buying commercial honey straws to enjoy.
+Just understand that most of them contain other additives and flavors beyond those that come from a beehive.
 Be an informed consumer and read the labels before you purchase.

 Large impulse sealer used to seal honey sticks in clear straws.